The first-line treatment for type 2 diabetes involves making changes to your lifestyle, through diet, weight control and physical activity.

 - Grill meat, poultry, fish or meat alternative and serve with mixed vegetables for dinner.

-- Snack on a handful of nuts and seeds if feeling hungry.
+- Snack on a handful of nuts and seeds if feeling hungry, or sprinkle them on salads.

 - Add extra beans and pulses to meals to add bulk or replace meats - for example, kidney beans, lentils, chickpeas.